-NOTE: If a narrow strip is unavoidable for the last row, the final two rows can be glued together using PVA
+NOTE: If a narrow strip is unavoidable for the last row, the final two rows can be glued together using PVA tongue and groove adhesive at the long seams to avoid board separation.

 STEP 3.
 ESTABLISH A WORKING LINE

 In at least two places, measure out equal distance from your starting wall, 12"-18" from each corner.